 In this HerbSpeak article, we’re going to dive into the seedy truth of why exactly the humble avocado (Persea spp.) is still around, and why they didn’t die off with the animals that dispersed the seed.

-You might be surprised to learn that avocados shouldn’t exist.
-Most fruit and berries rely on their flesh and seed being eaten whole, then processed through the digestive tract of the animal.
-Once the seed has gone through the digestive tract and found its way back into the soil, the outer seed coat – called the testa – would then be soft enough for the cotyledon to break through and begin to root.
+Most fruit and berries (of which avocado is the latter) rely on their flesh and seed being eaten whole, then processed through the digestive tract of an animal.
+Once the seed has gone through the digestive tract and found its way back into the soil, the outer seed coat, called the testa, would then be soft enough for the plant embryo to break through and begin to take root in whatever soil it has found itself in.

 Except, there is one problem: